 At the Estación Chuqi Apu, del Libertador, take the green line (línea verde) towards Zona Sur.
 This offers a view of the Valle de La Luna.
 It’s called the Moon Valley because it looks like the surface of the moon.
 When you get off at Estación Irpawi, you will find yourself in a completely different world.
 This is where the rich and wealthy Bolivians live.
 Neat avenues, large houses, expensive restaurants and shopping boulevards.
 Zona Sur is especially nice to visit if you are shopping for luxury items or looking for a culinary experience inrestaurant GUSTU.

-How to get on the cable car?
+How to use the La Paz cable car?

 The cable car system is well-organized.
 You can buy your ticket at the ticket counter and follow the route to the gondolas, where everyone stands in line and people are monitoring the maximum number of people per gondola.
 It’s quick, clean and safe.
 A one-way ticket costs 3 bolivianos (40 cents).
 However, you have to buy a new ticket for every time you change the lines.
 Make sure to get a cable car network map to know exactly where you are at all times.